Fine Museum Quality Miniatures since 1996

 I became acquainted with the Shakers while living in New Hampshire in the 1960's.
 I was immediately impressed with the beauty and functionality of their forms But I was even more impressed with the integrity and honesty that was represented in the philosophy of their energies.
 It took many years for me to realize the importance of what their massage was to the culture.
 These miniatures are more than just honest and reliable replications of the originals.
 They represent an emotional return to the traditions of simplicity, purity, honesty and human integrity that invest all that the Shaker did, and which are totally lacking in today’s common interpretation of our culture.
 Art has always served as an accurate description of the times in which it was created.
 From our art, music, poetry and theater one easily see’s the chaos that drives our contemporary existence.
 Its disharmony and complex discordant rhythms are conjecturally in alignment with the stress, moral attitudes and ethics of the day.

 These Shaker pieces take us back visually and, hence, emotionally to quieter, human-responsive time.
 A time when a person’s word was more valuable than his money and certainly more dependable.
 A time when tradition meant going back more than a decade.
 A time, when the celibate Shaker Brothers and Sisters sat opposite each other for evenings of intelligent social intercourse, with no agenda other than that of the moment in which they existed.
-Craftsmanship was a form of worship and exceptional craftsmanship the highest form of workmanship.
+Craftsmanship was a form of worship and exceptional craftsmanship the highest form of worship.

 About the Shaker Miniatures